yahoo/squidb/README.md

 These are simple examples that only use a single table, but it's still easy to work with model objects even if you need to join across multiple tables.

+## Data change notifications
+SquiDB supports listening for database changes and sending notifications or callbacks after write operations.
+The notification mechanism is extremely flexible and is customizable via user-defined objects subclassing `DataChangedNotifier`.
+DataChangedNotifier objects accumulate notifications based on metadata from the writes occurring during write operations or transactions (e.g. which tables have changed or which single row was updated).
+These notifications will then be sent if and only if the operation or transaction completes successfully.

+Implementations of notifier objects that cover some of the most common use cases are provided:
+* `UriNotifier` supports sending notifications to Uris for use with Android's ContentObserver mechanism.
+This can be useful when using SquiDB to implement a ContentProvider.
+* `SimpleDataChangedNotifier` supports running an arbitrary callback after a successful write to the table or tables being listened to.
+* For those who prefer Reactive architecture, the `squidb-reactive` module provides ReactiveSquidDatabase.
+ReactiveSquidDatabase is an extension of a standard SquidDatabase that supports creating RxJava Observables that will be notified when the given table(s) are written to.

+See the [Listening for data changes](https://github.com/yahoo/squidb/wiki/Listening-for-data-changes) wiki page for examples of DataChangedNotifier, or the [Observing with RxJava](https://github.com/yahoo/squidb/wiki/Observing-with-RxJava) for examples of how to use the `squidb-reactive` module.

 ## And more!
 We've shown several simple examples here, but there's a lot that SquiDB can do to make more complicated use cases easy too--it can help you work with SQL views using model objects, write database migrations, implement flexible ContentProviders backed by your SQLite database, and more.
 For an in-depth look at all you can do with SquiDB, check out the wiki at https://github.com/yahoo/squidb/wiki.